-Please note that the content of the programme description below is correct at the time of production of this Handbook and that programmes and units may be subject to reasonable change (see the earlier section on [Unit and Programme Changes](#)).
+The content of the programme description below is correct at the time of production of this Handbook, and programmes and units may be subject to reasonable change (see the earlier section on Unit and Programme Changes) in accordance with normal University procedures.
 Current versions of unit and programme descriptions are available via the online Unit and Programme Catalogues: www.bath.ac.uk/catalogues.